|

 exploration, n. meanings, etymology and more | Oxford English Dictionary

 exploration is one of the 5,000 most common words in modern written English.
-It is similar in frequency to words like giant, inspection, mineral, oblige, and replacement.
+It is similar in frequency to words like differentiation, inquiry, musical, railroad, and spatial.

 |